curtmcd/pentomino/README.md

 Point your browser at an output file to render graphic drawings of the packings.

+Example 1: `./sol2html < sol-10x6-N.txt > sol-10x6-N-huge.html`
+Example 2: `./sol2html < sol-10x6-N.symm > sol-10x6-N.html`

 # Build and run

 Running `make` compiles the programs.

 Running `make all` is comprehensive and equivalent to `make test_html`.

-Running `make test_sol' produces output files for all combinations of flags:
+Running `make test_sol` produces output files for all combinations of flags:

 - sol-10x6.txt
 - sol-10x6-N.txt